Our Probate Attorneys have Extensive Experience in the Area of Probate and Estate administration

 Our probate attorneys are equipped to provide counsel and representation in the event of disputes and have been successful in resolving them both in and out of court.

-Our probate attorney and paralegals have extensive experience in accompanying the executor to the register of will office and ensuring that the probate of the estate is smooth and legally accomplished.
+Our probate and estate lawyers and paralegals have extensive experience in accompanying the executor to the register of will office and ensuring that the probate of the estate is smooth and legally accomplished.

 Another reason why a beneficiary may wish to disclaim a gift is for tax purposes or for other estate planning reasons.
-Our probate attorneys are experiences in providing consultation in such matters.
+Our wills and probate services include providing consultation in such matters.

 Contact Carosella & Associates today and get in touch with our highly experienced probate attorneys.